 So while many researchers, doctors, naturopaths and supplement manufacturers see only good in these “anti-inflammatory” effects, I’m far more cautious (or cowardly;).
 Yes, omega 3s are powerful anti-inflammatories.
 However, these effects come with a cost, and neither I nor anyone else for that matter knows for sure what that cost really is.

-It is for this reason that Ray Peat, a PhD biologist, felt compelled to write his article The Great Fish Oil Experiment.
+It is for this reason that Ray Peat, a Ph.D. biologist, felt compelled to write his article The Great Fish Oil Experiment.
 I highly recommend reading it.
-That post will also introduce you to another omega 3 peroxidation product called acrolein, that has been shown to have extremely toxic effects on brain cells.
+That post will also introduce you to another omega 3 peroxidation product called acrolein, which has been shown to have extremely toxic effects on brain cells.
 (34) (35) (36) (37)

 Nevertheless, let me just say that suppression of immune function was not the only reason I advised my two readers to forgo taking fish oil to treat their digestive problems.
 Rather, it was the recent findings of two in vitro studies, one out of Spain and the other out of Japan, concerning intestinal-barrier function and omega 3 PUFAs.
 (38) (39)

 In the Spanish study, prostaglandin E3, derived from EPA, was found to increase intestinal permeability to the same extent as omega 6 derived prostaglandin E2.
 So again, this study corroborates the finding that like all PUFAs, omega 3s result in enough oxidative stress at the gut wall to increase leakiness.